-We account for the cost of services performed by employees, directors and consultants received in exchange for an award of the Company's common stock or stock options, based on the grant-date fair value of the award.
+We account for the cost of services performed by employees, officers and directors received in exchange for an award of Company membership interests, common stock or stock options, based on the grant-date fair value of the award.
 We recognize compensation expense based on the requisite service period.